Friday, May 8, 2026

 What are some of the problems you had in newspaper this year in terms of meeting the expectations of the class?

 Are there things that you think would have helped you be more successful in newspaper?
+This is your chance to tell me what I could have done better.

 In a simple statement, give me the biggest reason you are not returning and what you could have done to keep that from happening.